About Skowhegan

 Criminal Records

 Somerset County's criminal records system includes documentation of felonies, misdemeanors, traffic violations, and sex offender registry information.
-The Somerset County Sheriff's Office and local police departments maintain these records, which are accessible to the public under the Maine Freedom of Access Act.
-Background checks in Maine can be conducted through the Maine Bureau of Investigation, which provides criminal history reports.
+Background checks in Maine can be conducted through the Maine State Police, which provides criminal history reports.
 These records are crucial for legal proceedings, employment screenings, and making sure of community safety.

 Vital Records